felipegalvao/react-recipes-list/README.md

-HelloFresh Dev Team - Frontend Developer Test
+HelloFresh Dev Team - Front-end Developer Test
 =============================================

+Hello and thanks for taking the time to try out the Front-end Developer test.

 The goal of this test is to assert your coding, UI, HTML and CSS skills (to some degree).